Responding to Disruptive and/or Threatening Behavior

 Violence, Harassment or Threats

-If any person appears to threaten him/herself, immediately contact the University Police (911 or 410.455.5555).
+If any person appears to threaten him/herself, immediately contact the University Police (410.455.5555).
 If any person appears to threaten others (e.g., if the person threatens physical harm to others, possesses a weapon, or behaves in a manner that causes you to fear for the safety of yourself or others), immediately contact the University Police.
 Even if police do not file criminal charges, the Police or faculty/staff member may refer the student to the Office of Student Conduct and Community Standards for disciplinary review of the incident.

 In an emergency, a student can be suspended or restricted from University property, pending disciplinary proceedings or medical evaluation, when there is evidence that the continued presence of the student on campus, or in specific University facilities, poses a threat to him/herself, or to others.